Stand up for the facts!

 The Supreme Court ruled that the Biden administration could end the "Remain in Mexico" program, but it also sent the case back to the lower courts to decide whether the administration had followed the correct administrative procedures.
 And at the same time, the Supreme Court limited the power of lower courts to order the government to end or restart an immgiration program.

-If the lower court finds the government violated administrative law, it could ask DHS to vacate, or invalidate the memo terminating the "Remain in Mexico" program.
+If the lower court finds the government violated administrative law, it could ask Homeland Security to vacate, or invalidate the memo terminating the "Remain in Mexico" program.
 This would leave the previous memo in place, meaning the program would have to restart.

 Whether this action is within the powers of the lower courts remains to be seen, experts said.